dobster/dobster.github.io/_posts/2020-03-14-multiple-http-requests-with-combine.markdown

 <br/>

-A common challenge for mobile development when faced with less-than-ideal backend API services is dealing with multiple endpoints that deliver heterogeneous data that you'd rather process as one single dataset.
+A common challenge for mobile development is dealing with multiple API endpoints that deliver heterogeneous data that you'd rather process as one single dataset.

 This may arise for many reasons including
 * you don't want to proceed unless you have all the data